 Satpura National Park

 Satpura National Park is one of the most beautiful national parks in India.
-Unfortunately, it is also one of the most underrated and less frequented parks.
+Unfortunately, it is also one of the most underrated and less frequented wildlife sanctuaries in India.

 Satpura National Park is offbeat and thus it is not a victim of crass commercialization and unchecked development.
 Though the National Park has modern amenities and luxury resorts, it is still not subjected to an overkill.